-Hi friends and welcome to this monumental, inconceivable and definitely memorable blind sightseers tour….!
+Hi friends and welcome to Day 1 of this monumental, inconceivable and definitely memorable blind sightseers tour….!

 Here goes…As Sarah & i probably won’t be going on holiday this year…I’ll be sharing a post everyday (nearly 80 days of travels) so you can join us on our monumental adventure.
 This new endeavour is going to bring back some amazing memories for me and Sarah, and i hope it brings lots of smiles, laughter and interest during your 2021 new year lockdown, as we look back on the places we have been so blessed to visit.